sabotrax/aba/README.md

 * Steady Shield - blocks some of the incoming damage.
   There may be better, but there sure a much worse..
 * Bassona - reflects some direct damage. doesn't work all the time.
-  The device is vibrating with a deep humming sound..
+  The strange device is vibrating with a deep humming sound..

 ### How to run the game